QPThree/101d1/class01.md

 ### Evolution of HTML

-Since the first web page there have been several versions of HTML.
-Each new version was able to implement new code.
+There have been several versions of HTML since the first web pages graced the internet.
+Each new version came equipped to handle new features and implement new code.
 Web browsers, such as Google Chrome, must be updated in order to keep up with the new versions of HTML they are rendering.
-Because not all browsers are updated at the same pace, and overlapping HTML iterations, it is important to distinguish 'DOCTYPE' in our code.
+Because not all browsers are updated at the same pace it is important to distinguish 'DOCTYPE' in our code.

 ### Doctypes